danawoodman/Google-Sketchup-Cutlister-Plugin/README.markdown

 If you have any feedback or comments, feel free to send me an email at <dana@danawoodman.com>.

-If you find bugs or have a feature request, please add them at the [GitHub repository][githubrepo]
+If you find bugs or have a feature request, please add them at the [GitHub issue tracker][githubrepo]

 ## License